Comedy of manners: Early examples

-More recent examples
+Later examples

+Mosaic showing theatrical masks of Tragedy and Comedy.
+Roman artwork, 2nd century CE.

 The tradition of elaborate, artificial plotting, and epigrammatic dialogue was carried on by the Irish playwright Oscar Wilde in Lady Windermere's Fan (1892) and The Importance of Being Earnest (1895).
 In the 20th century, the comedy of manners reappeared in the plays of the British dramatists Noël Coward (Hay Fever, 1925) and Somerset Maugham.
 Other early twentieth-century examples of comedies of manners include George Bernard Shaw's 1913 play Pygmalion (later adapted into the musical My Fair Lady), E. M. Forster's A Room with a View, and the Jeeves and Wooster stories of P. G. Wodehouse.

 The term comedy of menace, which British drama critic Irving Wardle based on the subtitle of The Lunatic View: A Comedy of Menace (1958), by David Campton, is a jocular play-on-words derived from the "comedy of manners" (menace being manners pronounced with a somewhat Judeo-English accent).
 Harold Pinter's play The Homecoming has been described as a mid-twentieth-century "comedy of manners".

-Other more recent examples include Kazuo Ishiguro's The Remains of the Day, Barbara Pym's Excellent Women, Douglas Carter Beane's As Bees in Honey Drown, The Country Club, and The Little Dog Laughed.
-In Boston Marriage (1999), David Mamet chronicles a sexual relationship between two women, one of whom has her eye on yet another young woman (who never appears, but who is the target of a seduction scheme).
+More recent examples include Kazuo Ishiguro's The Remains of the Day, Barbara Pym's Excellent Women, Douglas Carter Beane's As Bees in Honey Drown, The Country Club, and The Little Dog Laughed.
+In the play Boston Marriage (1999), David Mamet chronicles a sexual relationship between two women, one of whom has her eye on yet another young woman (who never appears, but who is the target of a seduction scheme).
 Periodically, the two women make their serving woman the butt of haughty jokes, serving to point up the satire on class.
 Though displaying the verbal dexterity one associates with both the playwright and the genre, the patina of wit occasionally erupts into shocking crudity.

-Comedies of manners have been a staple of British film and television.
-The Carry On films are a direct descendant of the comedy of manners style, and elements of the style can be found in The Beatles' films A Hard Day's Night and Help!.
-Television series by David Croft in collaboration with Jimmy Perry (Dad's Army) and with Jeremy Lloyd (Are You Being Served?) might also be considered examples of the genre.
-Television series such as George and Mildred, Absolutely Fabulous, The Young Ones, Keeping Up Appearances, and The League of Gentlemen also contain many elements of the genre.
-Though less common as a genre in American television, series such as Frasier, King of the Hill, Ugly Betty, Soap, and The Nanny are also comedies of manners.
-Larry David's Curb Your Enthusiasm has also been described as a comedy of manners.
+Many works categorized as "comedy of manners" are novels or plays, but the genre also exists in film and television.
+A modern example in film is Francis Veber's The Dinner Game (1998), a French-language cult classic that was originally a play.
+In The Dinner Game, a group of wealthy friends host dinners to which they invite weird people so they can make fun of them.
+Much of the film's humor comes from the pretentiousness of the central characters.
+As for television, Larry David's Curb Your Enthusiasm has been described as a comedy of manners.